 Teaching at a Montessori School

 Working in a Montessori environment isn’t teaching in the traditional sense of the word.
-They observe and create an environment of calm, order and joy.
-One way to think about it is by seeing the teacher, students and learning environment creating points of a triangle.
+Teachers are guides and facilitators to learning who observe and create an optimal learning environment that is filled with a sense of calm, order and joy.
+One way to think about it is by seeing the teacher, the students and the learning environment creating points of a triangle.
 Each point carries equal significance.

-Every classroom must have at least one teacher trained in Montessori education for the school to be certified by the AMI, and you could be that teacher.
-Further your education and learn the methods, values and ethics of the Montessori method in the fully online M.Ed.
+Every classroom must have at least one teacher trained in Montessori education for the school to be certified by the accrediting bodies of Montessori schools, and you could be that teacher!
+Further your education and learn the methods, values and ethics of the Montessori Method in the fully online M.Ed.
 Montessori Teacher Education from Campbellsville University.
-Our degree is accredited by the Council for the Accreditation of Educator Preparation (CAEP) and prepares candidates innovate and inspire in their Montessori classroom.
+Our degree is accredited by the Council for the Accreditation of Educator Preparation (CAEP) and prepares candidates to innovate and inspire children’s development and love of learning in their own Montessori classroom.